How far can a mobility scooter go? How long will your battery last?

 There are various types of lightweight mobility scooters.
 The most common are boot scooters and folding mobility scooters.
 These are both usually very lightweight, which makes then great for transporting in the boot of a car for days out.

 The weight of this type of scooter will usually range between 45lb and 65lb.
 However, they can be even lighter.
-The lightest scooter currently available in the UK is the Micro lite, this is what we would consider an ultra-lightweight mobility scooter.
+The lightest scooter currently available in the US is the EAONE D9X PRO, this is what we would consider an ultra-lightweight mobility scooter.

 The main benefits of this type of mobility scooter is their weight and size.
 They are very compact, which makes them excellent for travel and storage.
 Folding mobility scooters are extremely convenient.
 Once folded they can be stored away inside the house, in a cupboard, or tucked away in a corner somewhere and take up very little room.
 They will also fit in the boot of most cars.